Gabriel2409/kubernetes-tuto/README.md

   - configMapRef:
     name: <configmap-name>
 ```

-- as usual, you can specify the specification and use `kubectl apply -f configmap.yaml`

 NOTE: if a deployment uses a configmap and the file configmap spec is changed, it will NOT
 automatically update the deployment when running `kubectl apply -f deploy.yaml`.